 Step 1.
 First, we need to add the EPEL repository to our system.

 ## RHEL/CentOS 6 64-Bit ## # wget http://download.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm # rpm -ivh epel-release-6-8.noarch.rpm

 ## RHEL/CentOS 6 32-Bit ## # wget http://download.fedoraproject.org/pub/epel/6/i386/epel-release-6-8.noarch.rpm # rpm -ivh epel-release-6-8.noarch.rpm

 yum update yum install redis hiredis yum install pfring n2disk nProbe ntopng ntopng-data nbox

 Step 3.
 Configure Ntopng.

 Next, we need to create configuration files for ntopng.
-In this article, we use nano as text editor.
-You can use your favourite text editor to create ntopng configuration files:
+In this article, we use nano as a text editor.
+You can use your favorite text editor to create ntopng configuration files:

 #nano /etc/ntopng/ntopng.start ##Put these lines## --local-networks 192.168.0.0 ## give your local IP Ranges here. --interface 1